Kahoulam/bdd_framework/README.md

 Behavior-Driven Development (BDD) fosters an environment where teams employ conversation and specific examples to create a mutual understanding of the intended features of an application.
-This approach aligns closely with the principles of *Specification by Example* and *Acceptance Tests*, all of which can be implemented with this package.
+This approach aligns closely with the principles of *Specification Driven Development*, *Specification by Example* and *Acceptance Tests*, all of which can be implemented with this package.

 BDD serves multiple purposes: It can be used as both acceptance tests and integration tests, ensuring that the developed software meets the customer's requirements.